-Criminal actors most often identify themselves as a high-level executive (CFO, CEO, CTO, etc.), lawyer, vendor, customer, or other type of representative.
-In the communication, they will claim to be handling confidential or time-sensitive matters and requests initiation of an urgent wire transfer.
+Criminal actors most often identify themselves as a high-level executive (CFO, CEO, CTO, etc.), lawyer, vendor, customer or other representative.
+In the communication, they will claim to be handling confidential or time-sensitive matters and request initiation of an urgent wire transfer.

-Notably, these urgent requests also include a change to the receiving account or to set up a new account (which ultimately routes to the criminal actor).
-The employee receiving the communication may believe the request is legitimate and executes the fund transfer, resulting in a financial loss for the company.
+Notably, these urgent requests also include a change to the receiving account or setting up a new account (which ultimately routes to the criminal actor).
+The employee may believe the request is legitimate and execute the funds transfer.

 BEC is a social engineering scam

-Social engineering is the use of deception to manipulate individuals into divulging confidential information or taking action to support fraudulent activity.
+Social engineering uses deception to manipulate individuals into divulging confidential information or taking action to support fraudulent activity.

 It is in our nature to trust and want to help.
 Cybercriminals use psychology and human nature to entice victims to bypass important security controls.

 Thoroughly vet payment change requests.

 A request for payment accompanied by a change in receiving account should always be closely examined.

 Contact executives, vendors or clients using an alternate communication channel to verify the request and the new account information.
 Ensure contact is made using a trusted phone number for a known contact at the organization, not the phone number provided in the email, text or social media message, and verify the individual is authorized to make the request.

 When asked to verify a wire transfer, delay the transaction until additional verifications can be performed, and require dual approval for any wire transfer request that meets certain high-risk criteria.